jstev/virtuemart2-module/README.md

 ### Invoice payments: invoice fee discount tax calculation error
 There's a bug in how VirtueMart calculates the discount vat in orders containing products with different tax rates, when a SveaWebPay Invoice fee is applied to the order.
 The bug involves the discount mean vat rate being calculated incorrectly, due to the invoice fee being included along with the product subtotal in the calculation.
 The sums are correct, but the vat tax rate is wrong.
 To workaround this, follow the below procedure:

 Create a separate tax rule to use for your invoice fee.
 In VirtueMart admin, go to the Products and Taxes & Calculation rules.
 Add a new rule with the following: "Vat tax per product", "+%", <your vat rate>.
-Then go to Shop -> Payment methods, and for your SveaWebPay Invoice payment method instances set the "Tax" (VMPAYMENT_SVEA_TAX) setting to use this vat rule.
+Then go to Shop -> Payment methods, and for your SveaWebPay Invoice payment method instances set the "Tax" setting to use this vat rule.
 The Discount vat should now be correct on checkout.

 ### Release history